Duke vs. North Carolina odds, prediction: 2025 ACC Tournament semifinal picks, best bets from proven model

 How to make Duke vs. North Carolina picks

 The model has simulated North Carolina vs. Duke 10,000 times and the results are in.
-We can tell you that the model is leaning Under, and it's also generated a point-spread pick that is hitting in well over 60% of simulations.
+We can tell you that the model is leaning Under, and it's also generated a point-spread pick that says one side of the spread has all the value.
 You can only see the pick at SportsLine.

-So who wins Duke vs. North Carolina, and which side of the spread hits well over 60% of the time?
+So who wins Duke vs. North Carolina, and which side of the spread has all the value?
 Visit SportsLine now to see which side of the North Carolina vs. Duke spread you need to jump on, all from the model that is on a 225-165 roll on top-rated college basketball picks, and find out.